purduesigbots/pros-docs/v5/tutorials/general/coding-faq.rst

         This error occurs when the compilation database ``compile_commands.json`` is not up to date.
 The file contains the exact compiler calls of the project.
-        Right after project creation, this could occur because the project was created using the CLI without the ``–compile-after flag``, or there was a hang-up in the editor after creating the project.
+        Right after project creation, this could occur because the project was created using the CLI without the ``–compile-after`` flag, or there was a hang-up in the editor after creating the project.
 By running ``pros make all`` or in the editor running ``PROS -> Build -> All``, the whole project is compiled again, fixing this issue.
 It is possible that a compilation error was not caught by the linter, so running